Totality for Mixed Inductive and Coinductive Types: Combinatorial Description of Totality

-\item if~$T_1 \sqsubseteq T_2$ then the priority of~$T_1$ is greater than the priority of~$T_2$. \end{enumerate} \end{defi} \begin{lem} Each type has a parity game. \end{lem} \begin{proof} The relation~$\sqsubset$ is a strict order and doesn't contain cycles.
+\item if~$T_1\sqsubseteq T_2$, then the priority of~$T_1$ is greater than the priority of~$T_2$. \end{enumerate} \end{defi} \begin{lem} Each type expression has a parity game. \end{lem} \begin{proof} The relation~$\sqsubseteq$ is a strict order and doesn't contain cycles.
 Its restriction to the graph of~$T$ can be linearized.
-This gives the relative priorities of the nodes and ensures condition~(4) from the definition.
-Starting from the least priorities (\ie the larger types), we can now choose a priority odd / even compatible with this linearization.
-(Note that we don't actually need to linearize the graph and can instead chose a \emph{normalized parity game}, \ie one that minimizes gaps in priorities.) \end{proof} Here are the first two parity games from page~\pageref{ex:parity_games}, seen as parity games for \t{stream(nat)} and \t{list(nat)} (the priorities are written as an exponent).
+This gives the relative priorities of the nodes and ensures condition~(5) from the definition.
+Starting from the least priorities, we can now choose a priority odd / even compatible with this linearization. \end{proof}

+We don't actually need to linearize the graph and can instead chose a \emph{normalized parity game}, \ie one that minimizes gaps in priorities.
+Here are the first two parity games from page~\pageref{ex:parity_games}, seen as parity games for \tt{stream(nat)} and \tt{list(nat)}.
+Priorities are written as exponents and their parity can be seen in the shape (square or round) of nodes.

 The last example from page~\pageref{ex:parity_games} corresponds to a coinductive version of Rose trees: { }

 with parity game